 1. Identify Infested Products

-As we previously mentioned, it’s quite tricky to make note of a grain moth infestation.
-However, you may still be able to mark their trails if you pay enough attention.
+It’s quite tricky to make note of a grain moth infestation.
+However, you may still be able to mark their trails in food sources and stored foods like dried fruit, bulk grains, metal containers, and plastic containers.

-As soon as you notice a grain moth infestation in any type of stored food, take this product outside your house.
-If you wish to throw it in the garbage, make sure to take the trash out the same day.
+As soon as you notice a pantry moth infestation in any type of stored food or food packaging, take this product outside your house.
+Poor housekeeping can be a culprit for infestation.

 If not, then the right thing would be to dig a hole in your backyard and bury the infested products inside.
-It’s always better if this hole is as far as possible from your house.
+You can also wash the infested containers in warm water or soapy water.

 3. Wipe the Infected Areas With Vinegar